open/close all folders

 - He and Naruto are both a host and were shunned by their villages.
 Naruto however found people who accepted him and kept him from becoming like Gaara.
 After being defeated, Gaara chooses to follow Naruto's path.

-- Not So Stoic: In his fight with Rock Lee, Gaara's stoic face cracks down along his sand armor mask and strikes a terrific Slasher Smile.
+- In his fight with Rock Lee, Gaara's stoic face cracks down along his sand armor mask and strikes a terrific Slasher Smile.

 - Post-timeskip, Gaara's reaction when he finds out the truth about his mother.